gabrielga-dev/stormtrooper-api-expressjs/README.md

     `npm run dev` (it will make the project run in multiples threads)

+  If you want to run all implemented unity tests, run `npm run test`

 ### How to consume

 Once the project is running, you can consume its APIs by accessing the